needle-mirror/com.unity.xr.arsubsystems/Documentation~/plane-subsystem.md

 ## Boundary

 A `BoundedPlane` is finite (unlike a [Plane](xref:UnityEngine.Plane), which is infinite).
 In addition to a position and orientation, which would define an infinite plane, bounded planes have a size (width and height) and can also have boundary points.
-Boundary points are two dimensional vertices defined clockwise in plane-space (a space relative to the plane's [Pose](xref:UnityEngine.Pose)).
+Boundary points are two-dimensional vertices defined clockwise in plane space (a space relative to the plane's [Pose](xref:UnityEngine.Pose)).
 The boundary points should define a convex shape.